 Best classes | Wizard, Rogue, Artificer |

+If you want something more customizable, then you’re in luck.
 The 2014 version of the species chooses a subclass that determines their second ability score increase, plus some extra benefits.
 Forest Gnomes are Dexterous illusionists who can speak to small beasts, while Rock Gnomes have increased Constitution and the ability to craft small devices with artisan’s tools.

 The 2024 Gnome still chooses one of these lineages.
 Minus the stat increases, their abilities are very similar.
 Forest Gnomes can cast Minor Illusion and Speak With Animals (often without a spell slot).
 Meanwhile, Rock Gnomes can cast Mending and Prestidigitation, and they can still tinker with tools to create a small mechanical device.